randomstring/WeasleyClock/BuildLog.md

 tape.
 Then finish with a light, approximately 75% coverage of the hand with flat black paint.
 This lets a bit of the silver nickle shine through, but provides good contrast against the clock face.
-Final step is to remove the masking tape to reveaxl the names in bright silvery metallic nickle.
+Final step is to remove the masking tape to reveal the names in bright silvery metallic nickle.

 Now I need to remove the hands from the clock, paint the hands, and